des137/Seismic-Imaging-Segmentation-CNN/README.md

 ```

 ## <a name="kaka">About Me</a>
 My name is Amol Deshmukh.
 I am a physicist and a data scientist.
 During my PhD, I investigated magnetic properties of neutrons and protons (and other less-known particles called 'hyperons').
-I am extremely passionate about applying my skills that I taught myself and the techniques that I love and adore to tackle challenging business-oriented problems in data science and machine learning.
+I am extremely passionate about applying my skills that physics has taught me over the years to tackle challenging business-oriented problems in data science and machine learning.